mfanto/hapi-trails/README.md

 ```

-You can now log to Papertrail through `server.plugins['hapi-shelf']`.
+You can now log to Papertrail through `server.plugins['hapi-trails']`.

 ```javascript
 server.route({